brucecui97/habitat_interface/README.md

 In addition, launch files for running hector_mapping (hector_map.launch) and navigation (move_base.launch) are also included.
 First run default.launch, then run either hector_map.launch or move_base.launch.

+Note that to run navigation, you need to change the value of the "map_path" variable in move_base.launch to point to the map you want to use.
 <!--
 This launch file also ensure all of the custom habitat sensor topics are being converted to ROS topics (e.g. numpy image converted to ROS image).
 Most notably, there is a node in this launch file to convert a depth image into laser scan. -->